Dusty Rhodes: World Wrestling Federation (1989–1991)

 Dusty immediately transitioned to a feud with The Million Dollar Man.
-Unlike his previous series with Bossman and Savage, this time Rhodes would come out on the losing end.
-He lost numerous house show matches after Virgil interfered on the behalf of Dibiase.
-That fall his son Dustin Rhodes began making televised appearances within the WWF; on the October 13th edition of WWF Superstars Dusty lost to Randy Savage by countout after being distracted by Dibiase attacking Dustin.
+Unlike his previous series with Boss Man and Savage, this time Rhodes would come out on the losing end.
+He lost numerous house show matches after Virgil interfered on the behalf of DiBiase.
+That fall his son Dustin Rhodes began making televised appearances within the WWF; on the October 13 edition of WWF Superstars Dusty lost to Randy Savage by countout after being distracted by DiBiase attacking Dustin.
 Afterwards, Rhodes dropped the polka dot attire and adopted his traditional, Jim Crockett-esque attire.
-At the 1990 Survivor Series he led "The Dream Team" (himself, Bret Hart, Jim Neidhart, and Koko B Ware) against "The Million Dollar Team.
+At the 1990 Survivor Series he led "The Dream Team" (himself, Bret Hart, Jim Neidhart, and Koko B Ware) against "The Million Dollar Team".
 Unlike last year's edition, the results were far different.
-Dibiase was teaming with Rhythm & Blues and a mystery partner, the latter who turned out to be the newly arrived Undertaker.
-The future Hall of Famer would dispatch Ware and later pin Rhodes, with Ted Dibiase ultimately remaining as the sole survivor.
+DiBiase was teaming with Rhythm & Blues and a mystery partner, the latter who turned out to be the newly arrived Undertaker.
+The future Hall of Famer would dispatch Ware and later pin Rhodes, with Ted DiBiase ultimately remaining as the sole survivor.

 Around this time in the fall Dusty Rhodes received an offer to return to World Championship Wrestling as its head booker.
-He now began to lose regularly, falling again in defeat to Ted Dibiase in house shows during December 1990 but also losing to Rick Martel, Virgil, and new top-heel Sgt.
+He now began to lose regularly, falling again in defeat to Ted DiBiase in house shows during December 1990 but also losing to Rick Martel, Virgil, and new top heel Sgt.
 Slaughter.
 Some of the losses were under 1 minute as the WWF leveraged Rhodes departure.
-On December 28th, 1990 he teamed with Jim Duggan to face Slaughter and General Adnan at Madison Square Garden.
-The match, which would be televised on Prime Time Wrestling on January 7, 1991 ended when Rhodes submitted to Slaughter.
-The conclusion to the feud with Dibiase came at 1991 Royal Rumble, where Dusty teamed with his son Dustin against Virgil and Dibiase.
+On December 28, 1990, he teamed with Jim Duggan to face Slaughter and General Adnan at Madison Square Garden.
+The match, which would be televised on Prime Time Wrestling on January 7, 1991, ended when Rhodes submitted to Slaughter.
+The conclusion to the feud with DiBiase came at 1991 Royal Rumble, where Dusty teamed with his son Dustin against Virgil and DiBiase.
 The Rhodes Family was defeated in a match that saw Virgil turn face afterwards.
-This would mark the end of Dusty Rhodes' career as a full-time in-ring competitor.
+This would mark the end of Dusty Rhodes's career as a full-time in-ring competitor.